News

 After having her business based here for many years, Crovetti moved to Evanston recently.
 She thinks the Evanston community believes musicians, artists and writers are an essential part of a complete, spirited community, and organizations like Evanston Made help bring this arts focus to the forefront.

 Thank you Evanston RoundTable and Jean Cunningham for this wonderful opportunity and for sharing the love today.
-I am so fortunate to be part of this dynamic and ever-evolving creative community where support and connectivity for the arts abounds!
-A special shout out to the extraordinary and endless efforts of Lisa Degliantoni and Liz Cramer, Co-Directors of Evanston Made and to all of the makers, new and old friends, in this beautiful haven shared with the most sparkling City by the Lake.
+I am so fortunate to be part of this dynamic and ever-evolving creative community where support and connectivity for the arts abounds.
+And to the extraordinary and endless efforts of Lisa Degliantoni and Liz Cramer, Co-Directors of Evanston Made, all of the makers and new and old friends in this beautiful haven, the sparkling City by the Lake.

 Art makes everything better.